 Will the evaluator make recommendations?

-When the evaluator is allowed to make recommendations, these typically include which parent should have physical custody of the child or children, a recommendation regarding joint custody (decision making), and sometimes recommendations for services for parents or children.
+When the evaluator is allowed to make recommendations, these typically include which parent should have physical custody of the child or children, a recommendation regarding joint custody (decision making), recommendations for visitation orders, and sometimes recommendations for services for parents or children.

 You might want to push for a “no recommendations” report in the appropriate case.